 It is immediately evident that, without grading electrodes, the voltage drop on the first unit of the string can be high, e.g. up to three times the average.
 Grading electrodes significantly reduce this stress and are therefore important to limit radio interference for cap & pin insulator strings under AC voltage.
 Indications for shielding design to comply with corona and radio interference design with special reference to UHV AC have already been published.

-The situation, however, is different in DC.
-Now, voltage distribution is dominated by resistive currents – both in clean and contaminated service conditions.
-Non-uniform distribution similar to that in AC can be obtained in the case of new cap & pin insulators, thoroughly cleaned at low humidity.
-Conductance values of 10-13 S with currents on the order of magnitude of nA were recorded on new insulators cleaned by ultrasound, while conductance values of 10-12 to 10-11 S were recorded on new insulators cleaned with alcohol, with surface currents of some tens of nA.
+The situation, however, is different in DC where voltage distribution is dominated by resistive currents – both under clean and contaminated service conditions.
+Non-uniform distributions, similar to those in AC, can be obtained for new cap & pin insulators, cleaned thoroughly under conditions of low humidity.
+Conductance values of 10-13 S with currents on the order of magnitude of nA have been recorded on new insulators cleaned using ultrasound.
+Conductance values of 10-12 to 10-11 S have been recorded on new insulators cleaned carefully with alcohol, with surface currents of some tens of nA.

 Simplified Representation for Electric Field Calculation